 Author(s): C. Zarnoch, E. Sullivan

-Description: This round-topped stela commemorates the Theban ruler Kamose's triumph over the Hyksos ruler Apophis.
+Description: This round-topped stela celebrates the triumph of Theban ruler Kamose over the Hyksos king Apophis.
 The stela's lunette is decorated with a carved winged solar disk, while the rest is covered with Egyptian hieroglyphs in sunk relief.
 The beginning of the text records a letter intercepted by Kamose's army to the king of Kush from Apophis.
 The letter was a request for help against Kamose.
 The remainder of the stela describes Kamose's victory over the Hyksos.
 Neshy, the "overseer of the courtiers and chief of the treasurers" is depicted as a small figure in the bottom left corner.
 Kamose charged him with the responsibility of erecting this stela at Karnak.